Mayors Taskforce for Jobs

 The Mayors Taskforce for Jobs (MTFJ) are funding 9 locals to tackle invasive vines such as Old Man's Beard and Banana Passionfruit around selected parts of the Kaikōura township over the next 8 weeks.The opportunity arose when Kaikōura Vines Free Project Group, Kaikōura District Council and MTFJ came together with the common goal to provide employment whilst helping the environment.

 Environment Canterbury is providing training and materials such as poison gel, this is painted on the cut trunks to ensure the vines do not grow again.
 The Council is supplying all the cutting equipment and Innovative Waste Kaikōura has offered administration support.

 Although the initial jobs are only for 8 weeks it is hoped that through the training and experience gained full time employment could be gained.
 If you see this hard working group, stop and say a big hello, it's pretty physical working, often on steep terrain without paths.

-Since October 2020 MTFJ have engaged with 250 clients through employment or training opportunities.
+Since October 2020 MTFJ have engaged with many clients through employment or training opportunities.

-- We have now assisted 56 people into work since October 2020.
+- We have now assisted 63 people into fulltime work since October 2020.

 - We currently have young people looking for apprenticeships and positions in the following areas: Plumbing, Building, Construction, Retail, Electrical, and Hospitality.